What makes LA such a unique global city?

 Along with government incentives for start-ups and a large network of funding opportunities for small businesses, LA’s many thriving industries attract a diverse and creative pool of talent.

-The restaurant scene has long been heatedly compared with New York City for America’s best, while the flourishing contemporary art scene has been bolstered by numerous museum openings this year.
+The restaurant scene has long been heatedly compared with New York City for America’s best, while the flourishing contemporary art scene has been bolstered by numerous museum openings in 2017.
 Its emergence as a fashion capital has also lured modern and established designers, including the relocation of Saint Laurent from Paris in 2012.

 LA’s cultural clout is such that new-generation media companies are moving in to be a part of the buzz.
 “We have seen a morphing of our traditional entertainment sector, driven by technology companies such as Netflix and Hulu setting up shop here.
-These companies are producing their own media, and they want to tap into our infrastructure and deep base of talent,” says Amber Schiada, Senior Vice President, National Director, JLL Research – Southwest.
+These companies are producing their own media, and they want to tap into our infrastructure and deep base of talent,” says Amber Schiada, Senior Director, Research, JLL.

 As technology businesses eschew the crowded echelons of Silicon Valley for sunny spaces in LA’s emerging Silicon Beach, the city’s established sectors continue to contribute to its booming economy too.
 “Where New York is a mature economy for finance, LA has the benefit of mature economies in aerospace, oil, tourism and shipping, which have all been amping up,” Gjestrum says.